OddCanons/mashups/turtles/turtles_all_the_way_down.md

 ## ![Dungeons & Dragons 5e](four_tortles.md)

 This is a classic group of tortle monks with their own weapon choices.
+There are two versions.
+The Way of Shadow tortles are classic ninja types.
+The Way of the Kensei tortles make better use of their weapon choices.

 ## ![Dungeons & Dragons 5e party](four_tortles_party.md)

-This is a more balanced party of tortles with different classes to reflect their personalities.
+This is a more balanced party of tortles with different classes to reflect their personalities and interests.
+As a fighter, the leader can actually dual wield effectively, unlike either of the monk options.

 ## ![Mutant: Genlab Alpha](mutant_genlab_alpha.md)